jumphone/BEER/README.md

 * July 2019 ( v0.1.2 ): We provide scripts for using BBKNN in python.

-* July 2019 ( v0.1.1 ): Batch-effect removal enhancement with ComBat & BBKNN
+* June 2019 ( v0.1.1 ): Batch-effect removal enhancement with ComBat & BBKNN

 * ...